cameronperot/environment-setup/README.md

 # Environment Setup
-This repo is automates the setup of a programming environment consisting of zsh, tmux, neovim, and ranger.
+This repo automates the setup of a programming environment consisting of zsh, tmux, neovim, and ranger.

 ## Usage
 Clone the repo and run the install script: